 You may feel your way past me

-Rabbet, Race, RACON, RADAR, Radar reflector, Radiation fog, Radio, Raft, Rain, Rake, Ram, Range, Rating, Ratline, Reach, Ready about, Rebate, Reciprocal, Red duster, Red to red, Reef, Reef band, Reef knot, Reef tackle, Reel, Reeve, Reference port, Regatta, Relative bearing, Rhumb line, Rib, RIB, Riding light, Rig, Rigging, Righting moment, Right of way, Ring bolt, Rip tide, River, Roach, Roadstead, Rock, Rode, Rogue wave, Roll, Rope, RO-RO, Rose, Round up, Row, Rowlocks, Royal, Rubrail, Rubstrake, Rudder, Rule, Ruler, Rules of the road, Runabout, Running, Running backstay, Running lights, Running rigging, Running the gantlet
+Rabbet, Race, Rack, RACON, RADAR, Radar reflector, Radiation fog, Radio, Raft, Rain, Rag bolt, Rail, Rain, Rainbow, Raise, Rake, Ram, Range, Rank, Rasing, Rating, Ratline, Rattle down, Reach, Ready about, Rebate, Reciprocal, Red duster, Red to red, Reef, Reef band, Reef knot, Reef tackle, Reel, Reeve, Reference port, Refit, Reflection, Refraction, Regatta, Relative bearing, Rhumb line, Rib, RIB, Riding light, Rig, Rigging, Righting moment, Right of way, Ring bolt, Rip tide, River, Roach, Roadstead, Rock, Rode, Rogue yarn, Rogue wave, Roll, Rope, RO-RO, Rose, Round up, Row, Rowlocks, Royal, Rubrail, Rubstrake, Rudder, Rule, Ruler, Rules of the road, Runabout, Running, Running backstay, Running lights, Running rigging, Running the gantlet

 A rectangular recess along the edge or the end of a piece of wood.
 The word comes from the old French 'rabbat', meaning a recess into a wall.

 In English the word 'rebate' is often used, but a rebate is something the tax man might give you.

 n A competition between boats (or anything) to discover which is the fastest.